sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-connections.rst

 Fire Insights connects to Databricks using Connections.

-Connections in Fire Insights can be a various levels:
+Connections in Fire Insights can be at various levels:

   * Global Connections
   * Group Level Connections